darcyforster/academic-pages/_pages/teaching.md

 permalink: /teaching/
 ---

+**Australian Catholic University**
+* "Theories of Human Nature", School of Philosophy, 2025

 **La Trobe University**
 * "Ethics", Department of Philosophy, Media, and Politics, 2025
 * “Questions that Matter”, Department of Philosophy, Media, and Politics, 2024–25